sourcemeta/learnjsonschema.com/content/draft3/core/exclusiveMaximum.markdown

 signature: "Boolean"
 value: This keyword must be set to a boolean value
 summary: "When [`maximum`](/draft3/core/maximum) is present and this keyword is set to true, the numeric instance must be less than the value in [`maximum`](/draft3/core/maximum)."
-summary: "Validation succeeds if the numeric instance is less than the given number."
 kind: [ "assertion" ]
 instance: [ "number" ]
 specification: "https://json-schema.org/draft-03/draft-zyp-json-schema-03.pdf#5.12"